Buffalo Bill Days Events

 Elsewhere around town during the weekend, there will be special activities at the Colorado Railroad Museum and the Golden History Museums, auto shows, kiddie rides and more.
 Along the Clear Creek Trail west of Washington Avenue, expect to see crowds who enjoy the water sports and activities that are standard in Golden on every summer weekend.
 For the full schedule of Buffalo Bill Days times, events and entertainers, visit the Buffalo Bill Days Web Site.

-Parking is likely to be at a premium, expecially if hot weather draws crowds to Clear Creek and its amenities at the same time as Buffalo Bill festivities are in full swing.
+Parking will be at a premium, expecially if hot weather draws crowds to Clear Creek and its amenities at the same time as Buffalo Bill festivities are in full swing.
 The Farmers' Market will suspend operations for the weekend, which will free up a few spaces near 10th and Cheyenne, but if you're coming from out of town your best bet will be the City lots and parking garages within a block on either side of Washington Avenue downtown or the snow storage lot on 11th Street (except Saturday when the lot will be in use to stage parade entrants) near the Billy Drew bridge across Clear Creek.
+Organizers have arranged to use a large parking lot on Tenth Street, accross from the east end of Parfet Park, and four bicycle corrals will be available near the Parfet Park entrance.
 There may be a few spaces along 8th Street and on the north side of the Golden Community Center too.
 Better yet if you're coming from out of town, ride RTD's new W Line from Union Station in Denver to the end of the line in Golden and catch the shuttle bus into town.
 If you live in Golden, the wisest choice will be to leave your car at home and walk, bicycle or ride the RTD shuttle into town.
 As always, neighborhoods on the fringes of all the activities in town will appreciate guests who refrain from parking on residential streets.